Desk No. 02 · PDF summarizer

 Source passage

 "Large language models have demonstrated emergent capabilities at scale that were not present in smaller parameter configurations, suggesting that certain cognitive tasks require a minimum threshold of parameters to activate.
-However, this finding is subject to significant methodological debate, as the apparent emergence may reflect measurement artifacts rather than genuine capability discontinuities..."
+However, this finding is subject to significant methodological debate, as the apparent emergence may reflect measurement artefacts rather than genuine capability discontinuities."

 Adobe Acrobat AI summary

 "Large language models exhibit emergent capabilities at scale.
-The paper notes methodological debate around whether these represent genuine discontinuities or measurement artifacts.
+The paper notes methodological debate around whether these represent genuine discontinuities or measurement artefacts.
 Capability emergence appears parameter-dependent."

 ChatGPT Plus